cnguyen-uk/An-Introduction-to-SQL/README.md

 ### Other Functions

 The `ROUND()` function will round a number to a specified number of places.
 It takes two arguments: a number, and a number of decimal places.
 It can also be combined with other aggregate functions.
-For example, if we wanted the average price of books for each year, rounded to two decimal places, then we could use the following statement.
+For example, if we wanted the average price of books for each year, rounded to two decimal places, then we could use the following statement:

 ```SQL
 SELECT year, ROUND(AVG(price), 2)